golemfactory/golem-docs/src/pages/docs/golem/payload-manifest/index.md

 ### Self signed certificate example

-A basic example showing the generation a self-signed root CA certificate to then sign the App author's certificate, and afterwards importing a generated root CA certificate into the Provider's keystore.
+A basic example showing the generation of a self-signed root CA certificate to then sign the App author's certificate, and afterwards importing a generated root CA certificate into the Provider's keystore.

 #### 1. Generating self signed root CA certificate